yogsototh/yblog/content/Scratch/fr/blog/Helping-avoid-Haskell-Success.md

 ### Library authors

-1. Do your best not to respect versionning number policy to maximize the probability to break things.
+1. Do your best not to respect versioning number policy to maximize the probability to break things.
 2. Don't write any documentation, type are enough!
 3. Even better, add mistakes to your documentation
 4. Each time you can use a meaningful notation, make it wrong.
-For example, if you have a symmetric relation use an asymetric symbol to represent it.
+For example, if you have a symmetric relation use an asymmetric symbol to represent it.
 5. If possible remove all function names and only use symbols of at least 5
    letters: For example you can replace your function `log :: Level -> String -> IO ()` by `(<=.=$$.)`.